denpeshkov/cs-notes/Go Slices Internals.md

 }
 ```

-The value of the `array` is the address of the `runtime.zerobase`, the base address for all 0-byte allocations.
-See [Go Zero-Sized Values](Go%20Zero-Sized%20Values.md)
+The value of the `array` is the address of the `runtime.zerobase`, the base address for all 0-byte allocations

 # Grow Factor

 The slices grow as follows:

 ```
+const threshold = 256
 if cap < threshold {
 	cap = cap*2
 } else {